 [click on the steps below to expand detail]

-- Build from scratch with a blank HuskyCT site.
-Request your HuskyCT site as you normally would.
+- Build a new site from scratch using a blank HuskyCT site.

 Step 2.2: Build Your Modules, Activities, Assessments, Assignments, and Content